glouppe/info8006-introduction-to-ai/lecture3.md

     - The complexity of solving a CSP is strongly related to the structure of its constraint graph.
 - Logical agents:
     - Intelligent agents need knowledge about the world in order to reach good decisions.
-    - Logical inference can be used as tool to reason about the world.
+    - Logical inference can be used as tool to reason about the world, in particular to infer parts that are not observable.
         - The inference problem can be cast as the problem of determining the unsatisfiability of a formula.
         - This in turn can be cast as a CSP.